Degenerative Myelopathy in Dogs | Is There Relief?

 Degenerative myelopathy is a progressive, genetic, spinal disease.
 It's often compared to Lou Gehrig's disease (ALS) in humans.

-A key aspect of this disease is the fact that the myelin sheath around the nerves begins to breakdown, making it more difficult for electrical signals to communicate between the brain and hind legs.
+A key aspect of this disease is the fact that the myelin sheath around the nerves begins to break down, making it more difficult for electrical signals to communicate between the brain and hind legs.

-You may notice the early signs of weakness, progressing into lack of coordination, and finally causing paralysis of the back legs.
+You may notice early signs of weakness, progressing into lack of coordination, and finally causing paralysis of the back legs.
 These signs tend to show up in dogs roughly 8 to 14 years old, even if these dogs show no signs earlier in life.

 Degenerative Myelopathy is Painless, but Debilitating